tomjoht/tomjoht.github.io/_posts/2017/9/2017-09-20-plain-language-ruined-my-delight-in-language.md

 ## Comprise

-As an example of plain versus complex language, let's look at a specific use word: **comprise**.
+As an example of plain language versus complex language, let's look at a specific word: **comprise**.
 From a plain language advocate's point of view, is there ever a time you should use **comprise**?
 Probably not.

 In Wikipedia's article on [New England](https://en.wikipedia.org/wiki/New_England), the entry begins:

-> New England is a geographical region comprising six states of the northeastern United States: Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.
+> New England is a geographical region **comprising** six states of the northeastern United States: Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.

 In technical documentation, a guide might use similar language: